Carefree Kayaking & Snorkeling on Culebra

 Coral and Fish at Luis Pena Nature Reserve

 I was very impressed by the number corals and sponges.
 There were all types of healthy corals — even elk horn, which is getting harder to find.
 The yellow and purple fan corals made a beautiful backdrop for the fish.
 There were lots of different types of fishes.
-We saw everything from barracuda to colorful wrasses, angel fish and rainbow colored parrotfish.
+We saw everything from barracuda to colorful wrasses, angel fish and rainbow colored parrot fish.
 A school of blue tangs and even a spotted eagle ray.
 And, a first for me here in Puerto Rico, a spotted drum fish.

 The reef is very colorful, very alive.
 Visibility varies depending on the weather/water conditions but it is usually great for snorkeling.
 This area is one of the best snorkeling locations I have been to in Puerto Rico.
-And the guides have underwater cameras, so they take your pictures and pictures of the amazing stuff you are seeing and then post them on Facebook later, so you always have some great pictures of your trip.

 Luis Pena BeachAfter snorkeling, we got back into our kayaks an paddled back to Tamarindo beach, where they provided us with snacks and water.